Generation X: Entrepreneurship as an individual trait

 Individualism is one of the defining traits of Generation X, and is reflected in their entrepreneurial spirit.
 In the 2008 book X Saves the World: How Generation X Got the Shaft but Can Still Keep Everything from Sucking, author Jeff Gordinier describes Generation X as a "dark horse demographic" which "doesn't seek the limelight".
-Gordiner cites examples of Gen Xers' contributions to society such as: Google, Wikipedia, Amazon.com, and YouTube, arguing that if Boomers had created them, "we'd never hear the end of it".
-In the book, Gordinier contrasts Gen Xers to Baby Boomers, saying Boomers tend to trumpet their accomplishments more than Gen Xers do, creating what he describes as "elaborate mythologies" around their achievements.
-Gordiner cites Steve Jobs as an example, while Gen Xers, he argues, are more likely to "just quietly do their thing".
+Gordinier cites examples of Gen Xers' contributions to society such as: Google, Wikipedia, Amazon.com, and YouTube, arguing that if Boomers had created them, "we'd never hear the end of it".
+In the book, Gordinier contrasts Gen Xers to baby boomers, saying Boomers tend to trumpet their accomplishments more than Gen Xers do, creating what he describes as "elaborate mythologies" around their achievements.
+Gordinier cites Steve Jobs as an example, while Gen Xers, he argues, are more likely to "just quietly do their thing".

 In a 2007 article published in the Harvard Business Review, authors Strauss and Howe wrote of Generation X: "They are already the greatest entrepreneurial generation in U.S. history; their high-tech savvy and marketplace resilience have helped America prosper in the era of globalization."
 According to authors Michael Hais and Morley Winograd:

 Small businesses and the entrepreneurial spirit that Gen Xers embody have become one of the most popular institutions in America.
 There's been a recent shift in consumer behavior and Gen Xers will join the "idealist generation" in encouraging the celebration of individual effort and business risk-taking.
 As a result, Xers will spark a renaissance of entrepreneurship in economic life, even as overall confidence in economic institutions declines.
-Customers, and their needs and wants (including Millennials) will become the North Star for an entire new generation of entrepreneurs.
+Customers, and their needs and wants (including millennials) will become the North Star for an entire new generation of entrepreneurs.

-A 2015 study by Sage Group reports Gen Xers "dominate the playing field" with respect to founding startups in the United States and Canada, with Xers launching the majority (55%) of all new businesses in 2015.
+A 2015 study by Sage Group reported that Gen Xers "dominate the playing field" with respect to founding startups in the US and Canada, launching the majority (55%) of all new businesses in 2015.